Virginia Property Division – High Net Worth Divorce

 Determining Marital Assets and Property Subject to Division

 At Cravens & Noll, we work with you to develop a good sense of your objectives and concerns about the property division process, and we can help protect your interests while discovery and negotiations are ongoing.
 Our lawyers will review your spouse’s financial statements and make sure that all assets and income are properly disclosed.
-If your spouse is the active principal in a family business, we can take steps to make sure that the profits are protected and that operations are not manipulated to depress asset values.
+If your spouse is the active principle in a family business, we can take steps to make sure that the profits are protected and those operations are not manipulated to depress asset values.
 If necessary, we can also use private investigators or forensic accountants to locate and identify hidden assets or fraudulently transferred property.

 In military divorces, we can evaluate your rights not only with respect to pensions, but also the very substantial benefits available in long-term military marriages under the Former Spouse Protection Act (FSPA).